-Governance Committee: Contractors with an OIFA in a separate LOB shall rely on the Contractor's OIFA to assist with and participate in a formal Governance Committee.
-The Governance Committee membership shall include peers and family of members enrolled with the Contractor who are receiving or have received physical and behavioral health services.
-The Governance Committee shall meet and interact with Contractor leadership to direct strategic planning process improvement and decision making for the Contractor.
+Governance Committee: The Contractor's OIFA shall assist with and participate in a formal Governance Committee.
+The Governance Committee membership shall include peers and family of members enrolled with the Contractor who are receiving or have received behavioral health services, members and family members enrolled with the Contractor who are receiving other services under this Contract.
+The Governance Committee shall meet and interact with Contractor leadership to direct strategic planning, process improvement, and decision making for the Contractor.

-Member Advocacy Council: Contractors with an OIFA in a separate LOB shall assemble and facilitate a MAC consisting of peers and family members enrolled with the Contractor who are receiving or have received behavioral health services, and an individual from the Contractor's Executive Management team.
+Member Advocacy Council: The Contractor's OIFA shall assemble and facilitate a MAC consisting of peers and family members enrolled with the Contractor who are receiving or have received behavioral health services, members and family members enrolled with the Contractor who are receiving other services under this Contract, and an individual from the

+Contractor's Executive Management team.
 The MAC may also include professionals and advocates.
 The purpose of the MAC is to gather input, identify challenges and barriers, share information, and strategize on ways to strengthen the service delivery system.
 Discussion of issues and opportunities resulting from the MAC meetings are to be included on the agenda and addressed by the Contractor's Executive Management Committee and/or Governance Committee.
 Meeting minutes shall reflect discussion and any follow-up or activities.
+MAC meeting minutes shall be made available to AHCCCS upon request.

-If a Contractor holds more than one LOB, the Contractor may consolidate required committees, If a Contractor elects to consolidate the required committees, the Contractor shall ensure the membership of consolidated committees are representative of all the Contractor's LOBs.
+If a Contractor holds more than one LOB, the Contractor may consolidate required committees.
+If a Contractor elects to consolidate the required committees, the Contractor shall ensure the membership of consolidated committees are representative of all the Contractor's LOBs.